 - Fire-fighting hoses: Hoses for bushfire fighting must be located so that all parts of the building are in reach of the nozzle with a maximum length of 36 metres.
 They must always be readily available, of reinforced construction in accordance with AS 2620 or AS 1221, capable of withstanding the water supply pressure, have a minimum nominal diameter of 18mm, and contain an adjustable metal or PVC (AS 1221 certified) nozzle.

 If you are looking for a bushfire water tank for your property, talk to our staff here at Team Poly.
-We can advise you on your requirements and recommend an appropriate tank solution to fulfil your needs.
+We can advise you on your requirements and recommend an appropriate tank solution to fulfill your needs.